-PACE Credit Union offers a wide range of financial services to its members and operates as a financial co-operative.
+- PACE Credit Union offers a wide range of financial services to its members and operates as a financial co-operative.
 Membership is open to all residents, businesses, and non-profit organizations in the province of Ontario.

-> - Pacific & Western Bank of Canada – A Canadian Schedule I chartered bank specializing in deposit and lending services.
+- Pacific & Western Bank of Canada – A Canadian Schedule I chartered bank specializing in deposit and lending services.
 The bank's headquarters is in London, Ontario, with its deposit operations based in Saskatoon, Saskatchewan.
-At October 31, 2011, PWBank had total assets of C$1.437 billion, deposits of C$1.221 billion and loans of C$1.136 billion.
+At January 31, 2014, PWBank had total assets of C$1.437 billion, deposits of C$1.221 billion and loans of C$1.136 billion.

-> - Power Corporation of Canada (TSX: POW) – A diversified international management and holding company with interests in companies in the financial services, communications and other business sectors in Canada, the United States, and Europe.
+- Power Corporation of Canada (TSX: POW) – A diversified international management and holding company with interests in companies in the financial services, communications and other business sectors in Canada, the United States, and Europe.

-> - President`s Choice Financial – A banking service provided by Loblaw Companies.
+- President`s Choice Financial – A banking service provided by Loblaw Companies.
 PC Financial was ranked by J.D.
 Power and Associates as the leader in customer satisfaction among mid-sized Canadian banks.

-> - Royal Bank of Canada (RBC) – The largest bank in Canada by total assets and market capitalization.
-As of November 28, 2012, the company’s market capitalization was about US$84.2 billion.
+- Royal Bank of Canada (RBC) – The largest bank in Canada by market capitalization and the second largest by assets.
+As of May 19, 2014, the company’s market capitalization was about US$97 billion.
 RBC has been named Safest Bank in North America and tenth safest bank globally by Global Finance magazine in 2012.

-> - TD Canada Trust – A business line of Toronto-Dominion Bank.
+- TD Canada Trust – A business line of Toronto-Dominion Bank.

-> - Toronto Dominion Bank – The second largest bank in Canada by assets and the second largest by market capitalization and deposits and the 6th largest bank in North America.
-As of August 8, 2013, it had a market cap of $76.5 billion.
+- Toronto Dominion Bank – The largest bank in Canada by assets and the second largest by market capitalization and deposits.
+It is also the 6th largest bank in North America.
+As of June 30, 2014, it had a market cap of US$95.4 billion.

-> - Vancity Credit Union (also known as VanCity), located in Vancouver, is Canada’s largest credit union, with over 400,000 members, and $16.1 billion in assets (2012).
+- Vancity Credit Union (also known as VanCity), located in Vancouver, is Canada’s largest credit union, with over 400,000 members, and $16.1 billion in assets (2012).